gasparrini/2013_gasparrini_BMCmrm_Rcodedata/README.md

-### Updated R code and data from Gasparrini & Armstrong, BMC Medical Research Methodology 2013
+### Updated R code and data from Gasparrini & Armstrong BMCmrm 2013

 --------------------------------------------------------------------------------